 Grundt et al. (2006) found frequent sterility barriers between populations of D. nivalis in the circumpolar area.
 Crosses between populations from Svalbard, mainland Norway, Alaska and Greenland were included

-There are three species of Draba in Svalbard with only or predominantly stellate hairs, all white-flowered: D. arctica, D. glabella and D. nivalis.
+There are three species of Draba in Svalbard with only or predominantly stellate hairs, all white-flowered: D. arctica, hirta and D. nivalis.
 The other white-flowered species either have only simple (and sometimes forked) hairs (D. fladnizensis) or a mixture of simple, forked, cruciform, and/or multibranched hairs.
-Draba arctica and D. glabella have comparatively large, stellate hairs (0.3–0.5 mm in diameter) with no or little secondary branching, whereas D. nivalis has minute hairs (< 0.2 mm) with abundant secondary branching.
+Draba arctica and D. hirta have comparatively large, stellate hairs (0.3–0.5 mm in diameter) with no or little secondary branching, whereas D. nivalis has minute hairs (< 0.2 mm) with abundant secondary branching.
 Draba nivalis also has much smaller flowers (and is a much smaller plant) than the two others.
-Draba arctica differs from D. glabella essentially in that it has dense, stellate hairs also in the inflorescence, up to the sepals, and on the fruits, whereas D. glabella usually has glabrous or subglabrous inflorescence branches, sepals and fruits, or more rarely fruits with scattered, simple hairs.
+Draba arctica differs from D. hirta essentially in that it has dense, stellate hairs also in the inflorescence, up to the sepals, and on the fruits, whereas D. hirta usually has glabrous or subglabrous inflorescence branches, sepals and fruits, or more rarely fruits with scattered, simple hairs.
 These three species are therefore easily distinguished from all other species of Draba in Svalbard and from each other, both in flower and in fruit stages.

 Occupies poorly vegetated sites such as rocky outcrops, crevices and rock ledges, gravelly slopes, ridges, and more rarely in more densely vegetated heaths.
 On mixed substrates, always well drained with acidic to circumneutral soil reaction (pH), as opposite to D. fladnizensis which grows in similar sites but is absent from acidic substrates.
 Most common in exposed sites, with poor protection from snow during winter, and a longer growth season.
 Probably little grazed by reindeer and geese.